 Take Batman for example, who is often represented as a bad man fighting for good (a sociopath fighting for a good cause, many say).

 The truth is that people without empathy and conscience will rarely fight for good.

 Most people fighting for good are good people.

 Or take image of Hannibal, the super smart psychopaths.

 Well, not all psychopaths are inveterate criminals.

-And serial kills and the most dangerous psychopaths aren’t really smarter than the average either (plus Hannibal was really bad in depicting “superior intelligence”).
+And many serial killers and many of the most dangerous and violent psychopaths aren’t any smarter than the average, either.

 Conclusions: Evils & Heroes Not The Same

 In summary, there is some overlap between good and bad.

 Good people can commit bad acts, and evil people can do something good.